 According to the US Government Agency of Toxic Substances, exposure to high amounts of formaldehyde causes cancer.

-Higher amounts of formaldehyde cause rashes, wheezing, shortness of breath.
+Higher amounts of formaldehyde cause rashes, wheezing, and shortness of breath.

 So really, here’s no need to expose yourself to higher amounts of a toxic substance through cosmetics if you can avoid it.